soltune/retroboy/README.md

 1. Clone [webboy-client](https://github.com/smparsons/webboy-client) to your local machine.
 The project should live under the same directory as webboy-core.
 2. To build the project, simply run `cargo build`.
 3. To compile the implementation to WebAssembly, you will first need to install wasm-pack with the command `cargo install wasm-pack`.
 Then, run `sh ./build.sh` to generate the Javascript binding code in the webboy-client project.

+## Test Suite

+This project holds a fairly extensive test suite, as the bulk of the logic was designed using a TDD approach.
+There are a lot of tests that exercise CPU opcodes, and basic tests that exercise the GPU.
+Run `cargo test` to run the test suite.